Explore Rugged Coast, Ancient Forest & Wild Moors in One of Europe's Last Great Wildernesses

 we find gannets, fulmars, terns, divers, guillemots, razorbills, shearwaters and eider duck, to mention just a few.
 We moor in a quiet spot for lunch on board, then perhaps step ashore onto Little Bernera to explore this lovely small island (a favorite of Queen Elizabeth’s) with its sandy beaches and ruins before heading back to Miavaig.

 Day 7: Isle of Skye / Contin

 Returning by ferry from Tarbert to Uig, we drive down the Isle of Skye to reach the mainland.
-At the village of Contin, we reach our hotel, a genteel 19th-century country manor house on the River Blackwater.
-Surrounded by forest, lochs and salmon streams, this family-run inn offers a serene base from which to explore the Highlands.This afternoon we’ll walk through a forest to a waterfall where we watch for leaping salmon.
+Our hotel awaits in the village of Contin, a genteel 19th-century country manor house on the River Blackwater.
+Surrounded by forest, lochs and salmon streams, this family-run inn offers a serene base from which to explore the Highlands.This afternoon we walk through a forest to a waterfall to look for leaping salmon.
 Later this evening we have exclusive access to a wildlife hide at the nearby Aigas Field Center, where we hope to spy badgers and the elusive pine marten.
 Flanked by remnants of ancient Caledonian pine forest to the west and marine firths to the east, the center is an important educational site in the northern Highlands dedicated to sharing Scotland’s wild natural heritage.
-After a thorough immersion in these exhilarating landscapes, we return to our cozy inn where a crackling fire in the lounge invites you to settle in with a fine Scotch before dinner.
+After a thorough immersion in these exhilarating landscapes, return to our cozy inn where a crackling fire in the lounge invites you to settle in with a dram of fine Scotch before dinner.